toptal/picasso/docs/decisions/18-spacings.md

 ## Problem

-BASE design defines [rules](https://toptal-core.atlassian.net/wiki/spaces/Base/pages/3217031216/Spacing) on how to use spacing between page elements.
-Picasso does not provide BASE spacings, so consumers can not implement BASE-compatible designs in their applications.
+Picasso spacings are not aligned with [BASE design guidelines](https://toptal-core.atlassian.net/wiki/spaces/Base/pages/3217031216/Spacing).
+This fact complicates implementation of BASE-compatible applications using Picasso.

 ## Current situation

-Picasso provides a specialised `SpacingType` type that can be either a numeric value of `rem` units or one of the pre-defined string constants (`xsmall`, `small`, etc.) that are resolved to a number of `rem` units.
+Picasso provides a specialised `SpacingType` type that can be either a numeric value of `rem` units or one of the pre-defined string constants (`xsmall`, `small`, etc.) that are resolved to `rem` units.

 As an example, the `Container` component has a `top` property that has `SpacingType` type.
 Based on the statistics of `top` property usage (searching for its occurrences in [this](https://github.com/search?q=org%3Atoptal+%22+top%3D%7B%22&type=code&p=1) GitHub search), Picasso consumers frequently use both numeric values and string constants.

-All of the `SpacingType` string constants resolve to numeric values that are present in [BASE design spacings](https://toptal-core.atlassian.net/wiki/spaces/Base/pages/3217031216/Spacing#Base-Increment).
-Some of the BASE design spacings do not have a counterpart between `SpacingType` string constants.
+All `SpacingType` string constants resolve to numeric values that are present in [BASE design spacings](https://toptal-core.atlassian.net/wiki/spaces/Base/pages/3217031216/Spacing#Base-Increment).
+Some of the BASE design spacings do not have a counterpart in `SpacingType` string constants.
 There are 5 `SpacingType` string constants and 12 BASE design spacings – for example, there is no string constant for `spacing-12` spacing.

 ## Existing approaches